Explore our diverse programs

 New PhD program in Data Science, Analytics and Engineering is accepting applications for Fall 2021

 Our programs in computer science support the evolution of the computing and informatics disciplines, and the integration of computer and information sciences with other disciplines such as biology, geography, anthropology, public health, urban planning and mathematics.
-This field teaches students to design and analyze software for many different applications, including networks, graphics, database systems, artificial intelligence and gaming systems.

-Ranked 23rd in the nation according to U.S. News and World Report, our industrial engineering programs concentrate on the design, operation and improvement of the systems required to meet societal needs for products and services.
+Our industrial engineering programs concentrate on the design, operation and improvement of the systems required to meet societal needs for products and services.
 The program combines knowledge from the physical, mathematical and social sciences to help design efficient manufacturing and service systems that integrate people, equipment and information.

-The discipline of Informatics makes connections between the work people do and technology that can support that work.
-It combines aspects of software engineering, human-computer interaction, decision theory, organizational behavior, and information technology.
+The discipline of informatics makes connections between the work people do and technology that can support that work.
+It combines aspects of software engineering, human-computer interaction, decision theory, organizational behavior and information technology.

 Degrees offered: BSE